-- Property values increased along with additional properties joining the tax rolls resulting in the Area's property tax increment rising by 4.9% over the previous year, in this, the fifteenth year of the Area's existence. - The Area's net position grew by \$2.4 million primarily from increased tax increment revenue and lower interest expense on long-term debt. - The tax levy for FY2019 has been disclosed and the Area can expect a solid tax-increment revenue increase of approximately \$0.5 million.
+- Property values increased along with additional properties joining the tax rolls resulting in the Area's property tax increment rising by 12.5% over the previous year, in this, the sixteenth year of the Area's existence. - The Area's net position was reduced by \$3.1 million primarily from increased project expenses, offset by increased tax increment revenue and lower interest expense on long-term debt. - The tax levy for FY2020 has been disclosed and the Area can expect a tax-increment revenue increase of approximately \$0.2 million.